US tornadoes: Joe Biden declares major disaster in Kentucky | DW | 13.12.2021

 Rescuers picked through the splintered ruins on Sunday after several tornadoes wrought devastation on several southern US states and the lower Midwest on Friday.

-Kentucky Governor Andy Beshear said the death toll in his state alone rose to at least 80 overnight, bringing the overall death toll across several states to at least 64.
+Kentucky Governor Andy Beshear reduced the death toll in his state to about 50 on Sunday, bringing the overall death toll across several states to at least 64.

 He asked the US government to declare a major federal disaster in the state late on Sunday, freeing more recovery funds compared to its current emergency designation.

-Eight factory employees died but there was hope that another eight that were missing could still be alive, Bob Ferguson of Mayfield Consumer Products said late Sunday.
+Eight factory employees died but there was hope that another eight still missing could still be alive, Bob Ferguson of Mayfield Consumer Products said late Sunday.

 "There were some early reports that as many as 70 could be dead in the factory.
 One is too many, but... the number is turning out to be far, far fewer," Ferguson said.